outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - associate error types (with interface metadata like intents, causes, structures) with problem & solution types, to identify connections like:
+    - what errors can be present in a solution that can still be considered successful
+    - what errors are considered a problem or equal to the input problem when combined in a structure

   - apply definition of errors as structures of difference (what is not correct, meaning different from correct) to generate error types (structures of difference, like stacking variable permutations/distortions or generating new variables) and error patterns
     - create error types of ai using core combination generative function
       - includes generating error type structures (combination of error types)